Health screenings for women ages 40 to 64

 - You should get a flu shot every year.

-- You may get a shingles or herpes zoster vaccine after age 50.
+- You may get a shingles or herpes zoster vaccine at or after age 50.

 - Your provider may recommend other immunizations if you are at high risk for certain conditions.

 - The US Preventive Services Task Force recommends screening for hepatitis C. Depending on your lifestyle and medical history, you may need to be screened for infections such as syphilis, chlamydia, and HIV, as well as other infections.

 LUNG CANCER SCREENING

 You should have an annual screening for lung cancer with low-dose computed tomography (LDCT) if all of the following are present:

 - You have a 30 pack-year smoking history AND

 - You currently smoke or have quit within the past 15 years

 - All women over age 50 with fractures should have a bone density test (DEXA scan).